Vladimir Vernadsky: Early life

-In his childhood, his father had a huge influence on his development, he very carefully and consistently engaged in the upbringing and education of his son.
-It was he who instilled in Volodymyr interest and love for the Ukrainian people, their history and culture.
-The future scientist recalled that before moving from Kharkiv to St. Petersburg, he and his father were abroad and in Milan, they read about a circular in Pyotr Lavrov's newspaper "Forward" that forbade printing in Ukrainian in Russia.
+Vernadsky's father had a huge influence on Vladimir.
+Vladimir later recalled that before moving from Kharkov to St. Petersburg, he and his father were abroad and in Milan, they read about a circular in Pyotr Lavrov's newspaper "Forward" that forbade printing in Ukrainian in Russia.
 In his memoirs, he wrote:

-This made a huge impression on my father, and the conversations related to this had a strong effect on me at the time.
-My father told the history of Ukraine in a completely different way than it was taught in the gymnasium.
-He often mentioned that Petersburg was built on the bones of Ukrainians (Cossacks from Ivan Mazepa's regiments built Petersburg).
-After returning to St. Petersburg, I tried to familiarize myself with Ukrainian literature.
-In his father's library, he found scattered issues of Osnovy and other Ukrainian publications.
-Obtained Ukrainian books from second-hand booksellers, and received some from abroad.
-He asked his father in detail about Shevchenko, Kulish, Maksymovich, Kvitka-Osnovianenko, whom he knew personally, as well as about the Cyril-Methodiev brotherhood, about Kostomarov, etc.
+This made a huge impression on my father, and the conversations related to it had a strong effect on me at the time.
+My father told the history of Ukraine in a completely different way than it was taught in high school.
+He often mentioned that St. Petersburg was built on the bones of Ukrainians (St. Petersburg was built by Cossacks from Mazepa's regiments).
+Returning to St. Petersburg, I tried to get acquainted with Ukrainian literature.
+In my father's library I found various issues of "Osnova" and other Ukrainian publications.
+I obtained Ukrainian books from second-hand booksellers, and received some from abroad.
+I asked my father in detail about Shevchenko, Kulish, Maksimovich, Kvitka-Osnovyanenko, whom he knew personally, as well as about the Cyril and Methodius Brotherhood, about Kostomarov, etc.

 In St. Petersburg, a 15-year-old boy noted in his diary on 29 March 1878:

 Ukrainians are terribly oppressed.
 Even in Austria, Drahomanov was not allowed to publish a newspaper in Ukrainian.
-In Russia, it is completely forbidden to print books in my native language.
-During the holidays, I will take care of her with all respect.
-In Kyiv, when a portrait of Shevchenko is seen in a house, it is taken away.
+In Russia, it is absolutely forbidden to print books in my native language.
+During the holidays, I will take it up with all due diligence.
+In Kiev, if they see a portrait of Shevchenko in some house, they take it away…